adds two numbers

 }

 An extern is just a prototype — we're declaring a name and its parameter count so the compiler knows how to call it.
 The actual implementation lives elsewhere (a C library, or, when we implement multi-file support, in a different object file).
-The def after extern is required to keep the syntax consistent — extern def reads as "this is an external definition," parallel to def for local ones.
+We use def after extern to keep the syntax consistent — extern def reads as "this is an external definition," parallel to def for local ones.
+This is just a personal preference.
+There's no universal law.
+It's your language, design it as you please.
+I know I say this a lot, but I cannot iterate this enough.
+YOU are in the drivers seat.
+Feel free to experiment, break things, or accept defaults and move along — there's no right way.
+What is shown here is one way.

 Top-Level Expressions